alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 This is less useful to a general audience, as most people aren't fluent in sign language.
 At PyCon UK, we only provide BSL interpreters upon request (for free), whereas we always provide live captioning.

-### Audio induction loop

-???
-HOW DOES THIS WORK
+### Use microphones

-A lot of venues will have this (it's required by law in the UK), but it's good to check.
+A lot of venues will have audio induction loops (it's required by law in the UK) -- provide microphones for anybody speaking, and connect it to the hearing loop.

-And remind your speakers to use the microphone, if available -- just because they can speak loudly, doesn't mean everyone can hear them.
+Remind your speakers to use the microphone, even if they can project their voice -- it makes it much easier for people using the hearing loop.
+If you have a Q&A, use a roving microphone or repeat questions into the microphone as well.

+Don't tap or blow into the microphone -- the sudden noise can be painful to anybody using a hearing aid, as the sound goes straight to their ears.

+### Look after service animals in your venue

+You should allow service animals throughout your conference.

+And here's a new one on me, [from GitHub Universe][universe]:

-### Fresh water, treats, and relief areas for service animals
+> Fresh water, treats, and an onsite relief area for service or therapy dogs

-This is a recent addition to the list -- I heard about it [from GitHub Universe][universe].

 [universe]: https://blog.github.com/2018-08-02-github-universe-scholarship-program/

-### Preferred seating for people with vision problems
+### Preferred seating for people with vision/mobility issues

-I think I heard of this at AlterConf -- if you had vision problems and would struggle to see the slides from the back, there was reserved seating near the front where you'd have a good view of the screen.
+Have reserved seating near the front of the auditorium for people who have vision problems, so they'll have a clear view of the screen.
+(I think I saw these at AlterConf, but I can't find a reference.)

+Have reserved areas for people with wheelchairs.
+At AlterConf, there were aisle spaces marked out in blue tape for wheelchair users, so they could sit in the audience with their friends.
+Often wheelchair spaces are near the back, away from everybody else -- having them inline is better.

 ### Provide detail about "wheelchair accessibility"